What is the purpose of weapon Durability in NRFTW? (Is Death punish mechanic, but let's talk about it)

 2. The only function of this system is to provide a punishment for death and a break when too many deaths occur in a row, but the break is experienced negatively by the player, and the punishment feels too disconnected.

-3. Players who are not skilled end up being punished even in the long run as they have to send money to the blacksmith, thus making the game slightly more difficult for the non-skilled players and easier for the skilled players.
+3. Players who are not skilled end up being punished even in the long run as they have to send more money to the blacksmith, thus making the game slightly more difficult for the non-skilled players and easier for the skilled players.

-My idea is that durability is removed and a “tiredness” bar is implemented in its place.
+My idea is that durability is removed and a “Tiredness” Bar is implemented in its place.

 This is an empty bar that fills up upon dying.